claucece/Secure-Messaging-Summit/code-of-conduct.md

 If you believe there has been a violation of these policies, or have any concerns relating to conduct of participants at the event, we encourage you to contact Sofía Celi at cherenkov@riseup.net, or the designated support people Jurre van Bergen.
-You can do this by sending an email to securemessaging2020conduct@gmail.com and it will be forwarded to all the support people.
+You can do this by sending an email to securemessaging2020@riseup.net (it can be encrypted) and it will be forwarded to all the support people.